markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Quick-Setup.md

 The Yun will now reboot.
 Done!

 **You now have AutobahnPython (on Python/Twstied) and AutobahnJS (on NodeJS) setup on the Yun, as well as a generic serial-to-WAMP bridge.**

+## Running the software for the MCU

+The above sets up the software on the Linux side of the Yun.
+For the MCU side:

+* If you want to **use the generic serial-to-WAMP bridge** or one of the components, you also need to [install Firmata on the MCU](Arduino Yun Installing Firmata).
+* If you want to follow the programming tutorials (for [Python](Arduino Yun Python Tutorial) or [JavaScript/Node.js](Arduino Yun JavaScript tutorial)), then you'll find the code you need to run on the MCU as part of these.

 ## Next